 The Company's legal counsel, corporate security and human resources personnel will be involved in the process, as appropriate.
 We will always inform the appropriate human resources personnel of any suspected cases of unlawful discrimination or harassment.

 Acting with integrity, honesty and in good faith with respect to what is in the best interests of the Company's stakeholders is fundamental to the Company's reputation and ongoing success.
-Argentina Lithium is committed to sustainable growth within the parameters of protecting the environment, ensuring the safety and well-being of the Company Personnel, and supporting the communities in which it operates.
+The Company is committed to sustainable growth within the parameters of protecting the environment, ensuring the safety and well-being of the Company Personnel, and supporting the communities in which it operates.
 The Company Personnel must be committed to upholding these responsibilities in all facets of the Company's day to day operations.

 The Directors shall cause the "Whistleblower Policy" to be posted in hardcopy format for viewing in all Company locations.